 - Chop the maraschino cherries into quarters and eighths- variation is good!
 Roll in a paper towel to get rid of excess moisture.

 - Cream butter and sugars.
 Beat together on high for 2 minutes, scrape down the sides.
 Add eggs, almond extract and vanilla extract and beat for 1 more minute.
 Mix in dry ingredients until juuuust combined- be careful not to over mix!
 Add maraschino cherries and white chocolate chips and mix briefly, again being very careful not to over mix.
+See pictures above for a visual on this.

 - Bake at 350 for 10 minutes or until light golden brown.
 The top of the cookie should be matte and the edges should be set.